karimra/gnmic/docs/advanced/prompt_suggestions.md

 In the background `gnmic` processed these YANG models to build the entire schema tree of the Nokia SR OS state and configuration datastores.
 With that in-mem stored information, `gnmic` was able to auto-suggest all the possible YANG paths when the user entered the `--path` flag which accepts gNMI paths.

-By using the auto-suggestion hints a user navigated the `/state` tree of a router and drilled down to the version-number leaf that was retrieved with gNMI Get RPC.
+By using the auto-suggestion hints, a user navigated the `/state` tree of a router and drilled down to the version-number leaf that, in the end, was retrieved with the gNMI Get RPC.

 !!! success "YANG-driven path suggestions"
     `gnmic` is now capable of reading and processing YANG modules to enable live path auto-suggestions